shangcongnz/MyPrice/README.md

   This is a personal project.
 The purpose of this project is to collect price information from various online shopping websites in New Zealand.
 Also, monitor price information; analyse the price trend of commodities; provide shopping advice.

-  **Discussions on technology, product design, business opportunity,  are big welcome.**
+  **Discussions on technology, product design, business opportunity are big welcome.**

   The project is in progress.
 It is being upgraded every day.
 The documents are on the way.

   My Email: shangcong.nz@gmail.com